duolinwang/CircRNAFisher/README.md

 uc010nxr.1	chr1	+	11873	14409	11873	11873	3	11873,12645,13220,	12227,12697,14409,	uc010nxr.1
 ...
 ```
-This file is for argument "-ep <knownexons>" in our pipeline

-You can find the known exon annotations in hg19/UCSC_gene_exons.txt;
+This file is for argument "-ep <knownexons>" in our pipeline; You can also find the known exon annotations in hg19/UCSC_gene_exons.txt;
 -----------------
 ### Installation